mgrauer/booklist/index.md

 ### professional

  * Competing Against Luck, by Clayton M Christensen et al., 2016; 288p `5`
- * Crossing the Chasm: Marketing and Selling Disruptive Products to Mainstream Customers, by Geoffrey A. Moore, 1991; 227p `5`
+ * Crossing the Chasm: Marketing and Selling Disruptive Products to Mainstream Customers, by Geoffrey A. Moore, 1991; 227p `5` (Peopleware bookclub)
- * A Scrum Book: The Spirit of the Game, by Jeff Sutherland et al., 2019; 574p `3` (book) `5` (bookclub)
+ * A Scrum Book: The Spirit of the Game, by Jeff Sutherland et al., 2019; 574p `5` (Peopleware bookclub)
- * The First 90 Days, Updated and Expanded: Proven Strategies for Getting Up To Speed Faster and Smarter, by Michael Watkins, 2003; 212p `5`
+ * The First 90 Days, Updated and Expanded: Proven Strategies for Getting Up To Speed Faster and Smarter, by Michael Watkins, 2003; 212p `5` (Peopleware bookclub)
- * Multipliers: How the Best Leaders Make Everyone Smarter, by Liz Wizeman, 2010; 292p `4`
+ * Multipliers: How the Best Leaders Make Everyone Smarter, by Liz Wizeman, 2010; 292p `4` (Wayfair bookclub)
  * Accelerate: The Science of Lean Software and DevOps: Building and Scaling High Performing Technology Organizations, by Nicole Forsgren, Jez Humble, and Gene Kim, 2018; 288p `5`

 #### interviewing